 The beauty of the hotel’s location is that there are a lot of restaurants in walking distance of the hotel.
 The River, a duplex full of restaurants and shops, is across the street .

 Check availability on the CB!
 Hotel Collection kid-friendly review of the Omni Las Palmas Resort and one of our Family Vacation Consultants follow up with you to help answer any outstanding question.
-Or, request complete trip planning assistance on My Trip Planner.
+Or, request complete trip planning assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Holly’s trip was hosted by Greater Palm Springs Convention & Visitors Bureau.
 As always, our opinions are our own on Ciao Bambino.